-Around 5 GL/day of water for the environment is expected to arrive at the South Australian border over the coming week.
-The majority of the environmental water arriving consists of return flows, the Goulburn River and releases from Hume Dam.
-This water is supporting floodplain watering actions, improving river channel habitat for native fish, and increasing flow to the Lower Lakes and Coorong.
+Between 5 and 10 GL/day of water for the environment is expected to arrive at the South Australian border over the coming week.
+The majority of the environmental water arriving consists of return flows from the Goulburn River spring pulse and releases from Hume Dam.
+This water is supporting floodplain watering actions, improving river channel habitat for native fish - including creating conditions suitable for Murray cod breeding, and increasing flow to the Lower Lakes and Coorong.
 Water for the environment also continues to be delivered as part of SA's Entitlement flow.